-How to install a BBQ ignitor when the one that came with your $1,500 BBQ craps out.
+How to install a BBQ igniter when the one that came with your $1,500 BBQ craps out.

 At this point I would like to ask you all to kindly send me pictures of YOUR filthy BBQ grates so I don’t feel quite so alarmed about mine.
 I do clean them before I cook on them.
 That disgusting crud you saw was the LAST dinner I made on them.
 Steak if I remember correctly, with baked potatoes, corn in the husks and red peppers with goats cheese and a balsamic/honey dressing.
 You’d think something so good would make for a better looking mess.

-Materials you need to fix broken BBQ ignitor:
+Materials you need to fix broken BBQ igniter:

 New AA Battery